 These assets are generally intended for sale.
-Gains and losses realised on the sale of such assets are disclosed separately from gains and losses realised on the sale of fixed assets.
-Surplus on revaluation (net of deferred tax) realised on disposal of these assets is transferred directly to unappropriated profit.
+Gains and losses realized on the sale of such assets are disclosed separately from gains and losses realized on the sale of fixed assets.
+Surplus on revaluation (net of deferred tax) realized on disposal of these assets is transferred directly to unappropriated profit.